-- Don't damage company property or steal anything - even the stapler.
+- Don't damage company property or steal anything, even the stapler.
 Vandalism is not acceptable in any situation.
-What's more, if you damage company property you could end up in jail.
+What's more, you could end up in jail if you damage company property.
 Stealing can land you in the same situation.
-Just take what you came in with your dignity.
+Just take what you came in with: your dignity.

 - Don't forget to ask for a reference.
 This might seem like an odd request, especially if you were fired.
-But, you do have to list your last job on your resume so it's best to show good manners, and ask for a reference.
+But you have to list your last job on your resume so it's best to show good manners and ask for a reference.

-The urge to vent your frustrations or bad experiences to new coworkers is tempting, but not a good business practice.
-If you maintain discretion, your coworkers will admire your ability to be professional in all situations.
-For more interview and career tips visit www.military.com's career center. [
+The urge to vent your frustrations or bad experiences to new co-workers is tempting, but it is not a good business practice.
+If you maintain discretion, your co-workers will admire your ability to be professional in all situations.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.